Crath-Bandicoot/frog-crypto-autoclicker/README.md

 Before you embark on your frog-hunting adventure, you must prepare your tools.

+## Prerequisites

+Before we embark on this adventure, you'll need to have Node.js installed in your environment.
+If you haven't already, jump over to the [Node.js website](https://nodejs.org/) and download the latest version for your operating system.

+## Setup

+Once you've got Node.js installed, it's time to set up the autoclicker.
+Here's how:

 1. Clone this repository using your terminal:
    ```sh
    git clone https://github.com/Crath-Bandicoot/frog-crypto-autoclicker.git